NYC isn't immune from the opioid crisis. Here's how city officials are responding

 Recently, the NYPD moved to shut down a shooting gallery that was operating out in the open in the South Bronx after it was exposed by The New York Daily News.

-Fentanyl, the drug that killed Prince last year and which the DEA says is 25 to 50 times more powerful than heroin, is also no stranger to Gotham.
+Fentanyl, the drug that killed Prince last year and which the DEA says is 25 to 50 times more powerful than heroin, is also no stranger to the city.

 “It’s always kind of been here, but not at the level we have now,” said Ric Curtis, anthropology professor at the John Jay College of Criminal Justice.
 “Especially the last year.”

-Fentanyl first raised its ugly head in the South Bronx back in the 1990s, he said.
+Fentanyl first appeared in the South Bronx back in the 1990s, he said.

 “Remember Tango and Cash?” asked Curtis, referring to a batch of fentanyl-laced heroin that killed five people in New York City in 1991, prompting the NYPD to send out cars with loudspeakers warning junkies not to buy it.